kristipati/VeraAutomationSwift/Carthage/Checkouts/PMJSON/README.md

 Any errors in the JSON parser are represented as `JSONParserError` values and are thrown from the `decode()` method.
 The error contains the precise line and column of the error, and a code that describes the problem.

-A convenience method is also provided for decoding from an `NSData` containing UTF8-encoded data:
+A convenience method is also provided for decoding from an `NSData` containing data encoded as UTF-8, UTF-16, or UTF-32:

 ```swift
 let json = try JSON.decode(data)